1. How much is my case worth?

 8. What if my employer does not have Workers Compensation Insurance?

 In this event a worker may choose to sue an employer directly in civil court.
 This presents a problem in that it can be extremely difficult to obtain payment.
 Frequently such employers “disappear” or are insolvent.
 Additionally it may be possible to obtain benefits from the Uninsured Employers Benefit Trust Fund.
-This is a long process.
-Additionally injured workers not authorized to work in the United States may be denied these benefits.

 9. Can I continue to work while my case is pending?